nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-eratosthones/index.md

 Can we do better?

-We can make an optimization to our program and multiple `i` by itself:
+We can make an optimization to our program and multiple `i` by itself rather than by `2`:

 ```